Ragwort Facts

 (a) intentionally picks, uproots or destroys any wild plant include in schedule 8 ;or

-There are cases reported on the internet of people doing this with ragwort on nature reserves where, mislead by inaccurate campaigning by agricultural groups, they think they are doing the right thing.
+There are cases reported on the internet of people doing this with ragwort on nature reserves where, misled by inaccurate campaigning by agricultural groups, they think they are doing the right thing.

 There are also cases where other similar looking plants have been removed.